tdulcet/Numbers-Tool/README.md

 ```
 $ numbers --help
-Usage:  numbers [OPTION(S)]... <NUMBER(S)>...
+Usage:  numbers [OPTION(S)]...
+[NUMBER(S)]...
 or:     numbers <OPTION>
-If any of the <NUMBERS> are negative, the first must be preceded by a --. <NUMBERS> can be in Octal, Decimal or Hexadecimal.
+If any of the NUMBERS are negative, the first must be preceded by a --.
+If none are specified on the command line, read them from standard input.
+NUMBERS can be in Octal, Decimal or Hexadecimal.
 Use --from-base to specify a different base.
 See examples below.

 Options:
     Mandatory arguments to long options are mandatory for short options too.